Joseph Felsenstein

-Joseph "Joe" Felsenstein (born May 9, 1942) is a Professor Emeritus in the Departments of Genome Sciences and Biology at the University of Washington in Seattle.
+Joseph "Joe" Felsenstein (born May 9, 1942) is an American phylogeneticist and computational biologist, and a Professor Emeritus in the Departments of Genome Sciences and Biology at the University of Washington in Seattle.
 He is best known for his work on phylogenetic inference, and is the author of Inferring Phylogenies, and principal author and distributor of the package of phylogenetic inference programs called PHYLIP.
 Closely related to his work on phylogenetic inference is his introduction of methods for making statistically independent comparisons using phylogenies.

 Education

-Felsenstein did his undergraduate work at the University of Wisconsin–Madison where he did undergraduate research under James F. Crow.
-He then did doctoral work under Richard Lewontin in the 1960s, when he was at the University of Chicago, and did a postdoc at the Institute of Animal Genetics in Edinburgh prior to becoming faculty at the University of Washington.
+Felsenstein completed his undergraduate degree in 1964 at the University of Wisconsin–Madison, researching in the laboratory of James F. Crow.
+He completed a PhD at the University of Chicago in 1968, working under population genetics pioneer Richard Lewontin.
+He did a postdoc at the Institute of Animal Genetics in Edinburgh, then joined the faculty at the University of Washington in the Department of Genetics.